mmarius/montreal-things-to-do/README.md

 ## COLM 2025 specific info

 [COLM 2025](https://colmweb.org/) will happen from October 7th to 10th at the [Palais des Congrès](https://maps.app.goo.gl/2KBzjB32JPW4WBkh8) in Downtown Montréal.
 In my opinion (Marius), this is the least interesting part of Montréal.
-Luckily, the Palais des Congrès is connected to the Place-d'Armes metro station (orange line), so it will be easy to explore the city from there.
+Luckily, the Palais des Congrès is connected to the Place-d'Armes metro station (orange line), so it will be easy to explore the city from there (see below for how to by metro tickets).

 ## Getting around

 - [Bixi](https://bixi.com/en/): Bixi is a bicycle sharing system in the metropolitan are of Montréal.
 It's a great way to explore the city.
 Make sure to download and setup the app beforehand.
 - [STM](https://www.stm.info/en): STM is the public transport agency in Montréal.
 They operate busses and Montréal metro.
 See here for [fares](https://www.stm.info/en/info/fares/transit-fares).
 You can buy tickets at ticket machines inside the metro stations using cash or credit cards.
-- Walking.
-Montréal is a very walkable city.
+- Walking: Montréal is a very walkable city.
 We highly recommend walking around it's many great neighborhoods.

 ## Food